mahaoran1997/MemLiner/README.md

 ### 4.1 Baseline

 1. Edit the `bin/cassandra` , comment Line 197 and uncomment Line 196.
 2. Edit `conf/jvm11-server.options` and uncomment corresponding parameters to the configuration you want to test.
-And then start Cassandra:
+And then start Cassandra.
+Wait until the script return before starting workloads.

     ```python
     # local_ratio: 100, 25, 13